Tom Aikens: Other restaurant groups

 In October 2008, Aikens's companies T&L Ltd and Tom Aikens Ltd, both of which suffered from £3 million debt, fell into property administration.
 He sold his two remaining eponymous restaurants to TA Holdco Ltd, owned by Peter Dubens and David Till, leaving his suppliers (many of them small businesses) with unpaid bills.

 In March 2011, the Istanbul Doors Restaurant Group bought out Peter Dubens and acquired 80-percent shares of Aikens's restaurants, leaving Aikens with the remaining 20 percent.

 Other eateries

 Aikens operated a fish-and-chip restaurant, Tom's Place, which only lasted from 6 February to August 2008 due to debt and negative feedback primarily towards the high price.
 Its head chef was Yves Girard.

 Aikens opened a 25-seater fine dining restaurant Muse, located at Belgravia, on 11 January 2020, six years after backing away from the fine dining scene.
 One year later, in January 2021, Muse earned its first Michelin star.

 As of January 2020, Aikens runs three eateries at The Abu Dhabi Edition hotel.
+As of December 2025, he also runs the other two at The Langham Jakarta: ALICE and Tom's.